ahmb84/moneybot/README.md

 ./restore.sh
 ```

-(By default, the password is `secretpass` - you can change that in `local-services/postgres/Makefile`.)
+(By default, the database password is `secretpass` - you can change that in `local-services/postgres/Makefile`.)

 # use